 Smiling for the ITER family album: Cindy Ross Lundy, Bill Cahill, Bonnie Hebert, Neil Calder, Iris Rona, Bill Cabbage, Aris Apollonatos, Topher White, Chi-Hyun Han, Ned Sauthoff and Alexander Petrov.
 Photo: J. Richards, ORNL

 Where do you go if you need a hi-res photo of KSTAR?
 Is there a scientifically-accurate animation of plasma in ITER?
 Does anyone have a model of the most recent ITER design?
 Which Russian science magazines should we be targeting?
 How can we keep our staff informed?
-These were some of the questions at a two-day meeting held in the US Domestic Agency (DA) in Oak Ridge this week.
-But the underlying question was: how can communicators in the DAs help each other?
+These were some of the questions at a two-day meeting held in the US Domestic Agency in Oak Ridge, Tennessee this week.
+But the underlying question was: how can communicators in the ITER Domestic Agencies help each other?

 return to Newsline #107